evnik/XcodeRN/Xcode12.5RC.md

 *   Fixed a crash that sometimes occurred when you started recording after transferring a Metal app from Xcode to Instruments.
 (70655385) (FB8824932)

 *   Fixed an issue where plot elements wouldn’t draw using the color column specified in a point schema.
 (71680467) (FB8913696)

+#### Known Issues

+*   In macOS 11.2 or earlier, `leaks` and other command line analysis tools fail or crash when run against processes built with Mac Catalyst and processes running in iOS 14.5 or later on simulated devices.
+(74690398)

 ### Interface Builder